 Following the harvest of the cotton plant, cotton fibers are woven into materials using techniques specific to their desired softness or durability.
 When searching for cotton products, keep an eye out for these distinctive terms:

 In addition to the origin and weave of its cotton fiber, the thread count of cotton determines the textile’s quality as well.
-Thread count is a measurement of fineness or coarseness of fabric.
+Thread count is a measurement of the fineness or coarseness of fabric.
 When looking for the best cotton sheets, look for a thread count between 200 and 400; any thread count lower than 180 tends to have a rough texture, while a thread count of about 400 is most likely an inflated figure that does not equate to softness.

 Now that you know what microfiber and cotton are, let’s move on to the question that you really want answered—which is right for you?
 When deciding on how to buy sheets that are right for you, it’s best to break down how each fabric measures up in a few key categories: